dawidolko/SmartRecommender-Project-Django-React/CONTRIBUTING.md

    - For backend changes, include Django tests that verify your changes.
    - For algorithm modifications, include tests that verify recommendation quality.
    - For frontend changes, ensure components render correctly.
+   - For Docker changes, verify containers build and run successfully.

 5. **Pull Request Template**

    - Fill out the pull request template to provide an overview of your changes.
    - Include screenshots, GIFs, or any visual aids that clarify your modifications.
    - For algorithm changes, include before/after metrics if possible.
+   - For Docker changes, include build logs and performance comparisons if relevant.

 6. **No Issue Numbers in Title**
    - Avoid referencing the issue number in the PR title.
 Instead, mention the issue number in the pull request description (e.g., "Resolves #123").